EventStorming Facilitation - Austin Two Day Workshop

 - Design-Level EventStorming: leveraging collaborative modeling to sketch bullet-proof models quickly.

-- A different perspective on software design: the picture that explains everything.
-Make policies explicit.
-Discover entities.
-Design around the bottleneck.
-Blend user experience design and service design into software design.
+- Blend user experience design and service design into software design.

 - From sticky notes to working software.
 When to go for a sophisticated architecture.

-We recommend you wear comfortable shoes, and bring your preferred note-taking devices (paper & pen, iPad, laptop etc.).
+We recommend you wear comfortable shoes, and bring your preferred note-taking devices (paper & pen, iPad etc.).
+You won't need your laptop to attend this workshop.
+All attendees will receive a certificate of completion.

 Check-in and breakfast is at 8:30am.
 Get checked in for the day, find a seat and have a light breakfast before we get started.
 The workshop starts at 9am sharp and will end at 5pm.
-Beverages and snacks, coffee and lunch will be provided (let us know of any dietary restrictions as part of the registration process).
+Beverages and snacks, coffee and lunch are included (let us know of any dietary restrictions as part of the registration process).
 There is free parking on site.

 About Paul Rayner